AdobeDocs/analytics-2.0-apis/data-repair.md

 #### 1. Estimate repair size

 The Data Repair API incurs charges based on usage.
 It scans every row of data looking for repairs.
 Sizing is based on rows scanned.
 The `/serverCallEstimate` endpoint is a required step to help you estimate the cost of a repair.
-The `/serverCallEstimate` endpoint returns a count of the Server Call volume for the report suite date range.
+The `/serverCallEstimate` endpoint returns a count of the Data Rows Scanned volume for the report suite date range.
 The endpoint also returns a `validationToken`, which is required for the job creation call.

 #### 2. Create repair